 LMMFIRE is the brand of FIRE we recommend.
 Financial independence means largely divorcing your time from your income.
 That’s what passive income does.
 You have a way (ideally more than one) to make money that requires little effort from you.

-At some point, there was some work or maybe a lot of work involved, but once that work is done, you continue to make money whether you’re asleep, hungover, on vacation, or in a coma.
+Initially, setting up this income stream may involve some effort, or perhaps even a considerable amount, but once the groundwork is laid, you continue to earn money regardless of whether you’re sleeping, hungover, on vacation, or even in a coma.

 Rental property is another form of passive income.